Bachelor of Business/Bachelor of Arts

 Course overview

-By combining knowledge from both specialisations, you can graduate with a unique skill set that sets you apart.
-For example, you can major in media and communication and social media to develop dual expertise that is valued across all areas of business, media and marketing.
-Better still, you will gain plenty of practical experience that prepares you for the everyday challenges of business, including industry placements, work-integrated learning and overseas study tours.
+By combining knowledge from both disciplines, you will graduate with a unique skill set that sets you apart.
+For example, you can major in business and digital communications alongside social media, developing expertise valued across business, marketing, and media.
+You will also gain practical experience through industry placements, consulting projects, and international study tours.

 If you are aspiring to become a leader in business, why not graduate with a set of complementary skills that boost your employability?

-The arts component of the degree allows you to hone your critical thinking skills while the business component of the degree trains you to think with an entrepreneurial mindset, developing the foundations of your business expertise.
+The arts component of the degree sharpens your creativity and critical thinking, while the business component develops your entrepreneurial mindset and business expertise.

-You will study core units that have been determined by looking at emerging growth areas in industry such as financial literacy, marketing fundamentals and the global economy, then tailor your degree to your interests and career goals by choosing from the following majors:
+You will study core units in areas identified by industry growth trends, including, financial literacy, marketing fundamentals and the global economy, then tailor your degree by selecting from the following majors:

 - event management